axibase/atsd/sql/README.md

 If the `time_format` argument is not provided, [ISO format](../shared/date-format.md) is applied.

-The `time_zone` parameter accepts GTM offset in the format of `GMT-hh:mm` or a [time zone name](../shared/timezone-abnf.md) and can format dates in a time zone other than the database time zone.
+The `time_zone` parameter accepts GMT offset in the format of `GMT-hh:mm` or a [time zone name](../shared/timezone-abnf.md) and can format dates in a time zone other than the database time zone.

 In addition, the `time_zone` parameter can be specified as `AUTO` in which case the date is formatted with an entity-specific time zone.
 If an entity-specific time zone is not defined, a metric-specific time zone is used instead.
 If neither an entity-specific nor metric-specific time zone is specified, the database time zone is applied.